The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Introduction

-There has been tremendous progress in recent years in observing those sources of reionization: a large number of galaxies has now been found at $z \geq 6$ \citep[see e.g. the review of][]{Stark2016}, with some candidates even reaching $z \sim 10-11$ when the Universe was less than 500 Myr old \citep{Oesch2016, Salmon2018, Lam2019, Bouwens2019}.
-Yet, how the assembly of these early galaxies results in the large scale reionization of the Universe in less than one billion years is still largely an open problem.
-For instance, while we know that high redshift galaxies produce ionizing photons very efficiently, the fraction \fesc of these ionizing photons that manage to escape the interstellar (ISM) and circumgalactic medium (CGM), and hence contribute to reionization, is still largely unconstrained.
-Significant observational effort has been undertaken to measure \fesc both at high \citep[e.g.][]{Mostardi2015, Shapley2016, Grazian2017, Naidu2018, Vanzella2016, Vanzella2018, Steidel2018, Fletcher2019, Tanvir2019} and low redshift \citep{Leitet2011, Leitet2013, Borthakur2014, Leitherer2016, Izotov2016a, Izotov2016b, Izotov2018a, Izotov2018b}, yet we still seem to be only scratching the surface.
-The lack of constraints on \fesc limits our understanding of the epoch of reionization (EoR), as changing the value of \fesc by a factor of 2 drastically affects the timing of reionization \citep[e.g.][]{Madau2017}.
+There has been tremendous progress in recent years in observing those sources of reionization: A large number of galaxies has now been found at $z \geq 6$ \citep[see e.g. the review of][]{Stark2016}, with some candidates even reaching $z \sim 10-11$, when the Universe was less than 500 Myr old \citep{Oesch2016, Salmon2018, Lam2019, Bouwens2019}.
+Yet, how the assembly of these early galaxies results in the large-scale reionization of the Universe in less than one billion years is still largely an open problem.
+For instance, while we know that high-redshift galaxies produce ionizing photons very efficiently, the fraction, \fesc, of these ionizing photons that manage to escape the interstellar (ISM) and circumgalactic medium (CGM), and hence contribute to reionization, is still largely unconstrained.
+Significant observational effort has been undertaken to measure \fesc both at high \citep[e.g.][]{Mostardi2015, Shapley2016, Grazian2017, Naidu2018, Vanzella2016, Vanzella2018, Steidel2018, Fletcher2019, Tanvir2019} and low-redshift \citep{Leitet2011, Leitet2013, Borthakur2014, Leitherer2016, Izotov2016a, Izotov2016b, Izotov2018a, Izotov2018b}, and yet we still seem to be only scratching the surface.
+The lack of constraints on \fesc limits our understanding of the epoch of reionization (EoR) as changing the value of \fesc by a factor of two drastically affects the timing of reionization \citep[e.g.][]{Madau2017, Dayal2018}.